 To enable email notification, configure the features discussed in the following sections.
 For more information on any of these features, see the SCS Reference Manual.

 To enable port event logging:

-- 1. Click the Ports link under Advanced Settings. - 2.
-Click Configure next to the desired serial port.
+1. Click the Ports link under Advanced Settings.

+2. Click Configure next to the desired serial port.
+The Serial Port Settings window displays.